Bitcoin did a split and holders are twice as rich! Don’t you wish you were them?

 Flocks of vultures, ever on the lookout for effortless get-rich schemes, all hoping for an increase, and a big one.
 The bigger the better!

 At least people aren’t talking up Bitcoin on the street and in the elevators.
-At least not yet.
+Not yet.
 Give it time.

 Of course, Jim Cramer has been shilling for Bitcoin, saying it may hit $1,000,000, and to “Act now!”
 Heh-heh: His rationale was that banks in Europe were using them to “pay off ransomware,” on his idiotic show, Squawk on the Street.

-Ah — at least that gives a clue as to a possible motivation for the recent “WannaCry” computer virus panic.
+Ah — that gives a clue as to a possible motivation for the recent “WannaCry” computer virus panic.

 - Bitcoin split